-Loosen and remove toilet
+Loosen and remove the toilet

-Do not forget cleanup
+Do not forget to cleanup

-After shutting off water leading to the bowl, you can begin loosening water closet nuts with a wrench.
+After shutting off the water leading to the bowl, you can begin loosening water closet nuts with a wrench.
 In older toilets or those with excessive water leakage, these bolts may spin, which may require you cutting them off under the bolt with a hack saw.

 Once you remove these nuts, clean up around the drain hole and remove any excess debris that may be left behind.
 Using mineral spirits, you will want to clean built-up waxy residue on the floor.
 After setting your reinforcement ring over the flange and drilling a fresh one-fourth-inch clearance hole to the subfloor, prep for the extender ring.

-Installing new ring
+Installing a new ring

 Check this out

-After removing and replacing old toilet flange, you will be ready to install your new wax ring.
+After removing and replacing the old toilet flange, you will be ready to install your new wax ring.

 With the rounded side of the ring toward the toilet, push the new wax ring onto the toilet horn.
 Next, you will want to mark where your new water closet bolts will be placed by placing masking tape over the bolt positions.

 Once you have removed and replaced the wax seal using the quick steps above and before remounting your toilet, give the ring a slight wiggle to make sure it is firmly affixed around the horn.
-Then, and only then, can you mount your toilet by dropping it straight down onto its position.
+Then, and only then, can you mount your toilet by dropping it straight down onto its position?
 A second person would be helpful to verify that the seal did not jar loose.

 Shims are used to stabilize the toilet; once firmly in position, silicone caulk will close the area between the floor and toilet.

 Done incorrectly, your toilet will either continue leaking or get positioned unevenly.
-Both which could worsen the problem you just tried to solve.
+Both of which could worsen the problem you just tried to solve.

 Do not want to know how to fix a leaking toilet?